 Across our fundamental equity strategies, we seek to identify companies that can produce excess returns on invested capital and use those returns to control their destinies.
 We believe that a company’s ability to do this is inextricably linked to ESG factors.

-- Tier-1 U.K. Stewardship Signatory
+- U.K. Stewardship Code Signatory (PDF)

-The journey to deeper, more authentic ESG integration at William Blair is an ongoing one—and it’s central to our mission to continually improve
+The journey to deeper, more authentic ESG integration at William Blair is an ongoing one—and it’s central to our mission to continually improve as investors.

 Stephanie Braming, CFA, Partner